 This issue brief examines employer initiatives to adopt personal health records (PHRs) as a tool to cut costs and improve efficiency.
 It explores the pros and cons of PHRs and offers a road map for adoption.

 Examining IT solutions for physician practices, this report focuses on the option of application service provider (ASP) software.
 It includes software comparisons, key considerations, and a guide to suitability.

-Foundation CEO Mark Smith outlines ten ways to make California a leader in using health information technology to improve care and reduce costs.
+CHCF founding president and CEO Mark Smith outlines 10 ways to make California a leader in using health information technology to improve care and reduce costs.